 - Are any of these items duplicates that could be combined (for example, two bottles of the same kind of ketchup).
 Combine them!

 - Are any of these items you’re never going to use?
 Maybe you tried it and didn’t like it, or bought something specific for a guest that was staying that one time.
 Whatever the reason, if you’re not going to use it, either give it to someone that will (a friend, family member, neighbor, etc.) or throw it away.

 - Another way to think about this: have you used this item in the past year?
-If the answer is no, then you’re not going to and it should be thrown out (even if it hasn’t expired already).
+If the answer is no, then you’re not going to and it should be thrown out.

-You might still have some duplicates, or perhaps you now remember that you have something in there you DO want to use!
+Even after a deep spring cleaning and culling, you might still have some duplicates, but now you'll remember that you have something in there you DO want to use!
 It’s a good reminder to yourself so you’ll actually use it next time!

-Once you know what is going back in the fridge, think about how you’re going to do it:
+Once you've tackled the cleaning and culling portion, think about how you’re going to do it:

 - Is there anything here that would benefit from a different kind of storage?
 Should you get a few clear plastic organizing bins to help store smaller items that you have a lot of?
 Would a turntable storage tray help you reach things that tend to get lost at the back?

 - I LOVE these iDesign storage bins and this iDesign Turntable organizer (available on Amazon, but you can also buy at Target, The Container Store, and I even saw some the other day at Lowe’s!).
 They come in a wide range of sizes and the clear plastic let’s me see what’s inside while also being easy to clean.